Mohammed1994Mosleh/data-structures-and-algorithms/Graph/README.md

 5. size

+  - Arguments: graph, array of city names
+  - Returns cost or null

+6. businesstrip

-  - Arguments: none
+   - Arguments: node
-  - Returns the total number of nodes in the graph
+   - Returns a collection of edges connected to the given node Include the weight of the connection in the returned collection

 ## Challenge

 - Implement your own Graph.
 The graph should be represented as an adjacency list, and should include the required methods.
 - Write method to traverse graph using breadth first algorithim.

+## Challenge for businesstrip

+-  Write method called businesstrip that determines trip is possible with direct flights and how much it would cost.

 ## Approach & Efficiency